FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

-Canine Adenovirus-2 (aka CAV-2 or Canine Hepatitis) - this protects against a viral disease affecting your pup's liver
+Canine Adenovirus-2 (aka CAV-2 or Canine Hepatitis)

 These same vaccinations are also recommended by the AVMA (American Veterinary Medical Association).

 There are no 'cures' for the diseases these core vaccines protect against.